yalinli2/webpage/README.rst

 Tips
 ----
+sass
+^^^^
+For editors, I use `Sublime Text <https://www.sublimetext.com>`_ for everyone lanauges it supports; for CSS/Sass that it doesn't support, I use an online editor `SassMesiter <https://www.sassmeister.com>`_ (maybe will explore a desktop version if use CSS/Sass for other purposes in the future).

 ``jekyll`` versions
 ^^^^^^^^^^^^^^^^^^^
 If you have multiple versions of ``jekyll``, sometimies just ``jekyll new`` or ``jekyll serve`` might not be calling the correct version.
 In this case, the easiest solution to is to use ``bundle exec`` followed by the ``jekyll`` command (e.g., ``bundle exec jekyll new``.